-Because subsequent generations of the emigrant Johann Jurg Meisser continued to use the same given names for successive generations, a numbering system was used by historians to that identify the generational distance of a particular person from the immigrant, and also the birth order the of each child born to his/her parent.
+Because subsequent generations of the emigrant Johann Jurg Meisser continued to use the same given names for successive generations, a numbering system was used by historians to that identify the generational distance of a particular person from the immigrant, and also used to identify the birth order of each child born to his/her parent.

 Descendants of Johann Jurg (1/1) Meisser are fortunate in that he had numerous descendants who were early family historians, and who formed a network of cousins who collaborated throughout the centuries.
 They retrieved and published many paper records, including hand-written pedigrees for descendants of his only documented child, Johann Michael (2/1) Miser.

-Since that time there have always been paper records regarding the Meisser family, and even now there is an active Meisser Genealogy Association, headed by Tony Veal.
-He can be reached at firstname.lastname@example.org.
+Since that time there have always been paper records regarding the Meisser family, and even now there is an active Meisser Genealogy Association, headed by Tony Veal, who can be reached by email at email@example.com.

 More recent descendants have held annual family reunions to Meiserville, PA, Arizona, Arkansas, California, Colorado, Florida, Missouri, California, Oklahoma, and even twice to Germany, with side trips to Austria and Switzerland!

-Volume III, copyrighted in 1997, was compiled and edited by Lloyd E. Mizer, BS, and MS, computer compiled by Carol R. Sleighter, and typeset and indexed by Lisa Renee (Miller) Pedersen, Gordon Printing, Strasburg, OH.
+Volume III was copyrighted in 1997, compiled and edited by Lloyd E. Mizer, MS, computer compiled by Carol R. Sleighter, and typeset and indexed by Lisa Renee (Miller) Pedersen, Gordon Printing, Strasburg, OH.
 This volume is a continuation of the 1986 book and includes many more recent family photos.
 It is 800 pages long, including the index, and goes directly into accounts of approximately 8,075 Meisser descendants as of 1997.

 On 6 June 1717 Michael Meiser and a woman named Anna Elizabeth Sixt witnessed the baptism of Anna Elizabeth Savoy, recorded in Kocherthal Records, Vol. 3. *Joshua Kocherthal (1669-1719), listed above, was the same Lutheran minister who previously led the first group of German emigrants from Germany to England, and then to New York.

-Johann Michael Meiser later married the above Anna Elizabeth Sixt, daughter of Johann Phillip Sixt/Zecht and wife Anna Elizabeth Gertraud (m.n. unknown), in about 1723.
-(A subsequent Meisser volume that I have not seen lists additional information regarding the 12 children of this Zecht couple.)
+Michael Meiser later married the above Anna Elizabeth Sixt, daughter of Johann Phillip Sixt/Zecht and wife Anna Elizabeth Gertraud (m.n. unknown), in about 1723.
+The subsequent 5th volume of a Meisser book allegedly lists additional information regarding the 12 children of Phillip and Anna Elizaeth Zecht.

 Michael Meiser’s oldest son, George Meiser inherited the land from his parents, and for five generations the land was handed down to the oldest son, all of whom were named George.
 This trend was broken in Generation 6, in 1894, when George S. Meiser left the land to daughters Sally A. Seltzer and Alize Brendle.

-Because Henry's older brother, George Meiser, had inherited their father's farm in Lancaster County, PA, Henry took his family and personal effects to Cumberland County, PA, in a two-horse wagon and built a tree-bark hut, but on three different occasions was forced to move away by the unfriendliness of the Indians.
+Because Henry’s older brother, George Meiser, had inherited their father’s farm in Lancaster County, PA, Henry took his family and personal effects to Cumberland County, PA, in a two-horse wagon and built a tree-bark hut.
+However, on three different occasions he was forced to move away due to the unfriendliness of the Indians.
 On one occasion he placed his children in a chaff-bat (bed tick), put them on the back of a horse, and went down the river to the present village of New Buffalo to escape the Indians.
 Henry was a great hunter and his family seldom lacked venison.

-"Henry Miser built a saw mill which still operates near Aline, (Snider County), PA."
-A Genealogy of the Meisser Family", Volume I, 1975, p.
+“Henry Miser built a saw mill which still operates near Aline, (Snider County), PA.”
+See A Genealogy of the Meisser Family,” Volume I, 1975, p.
 742.

-"Henry Meiser lived in the part of Penn Township that became Mahantango Township and in 1796 was assessed on land, personal property and a saw mill.
-The village of Meiserville was named for this pioneer."
-Snyder County (PA) Pioneers by Dr. Chas A Fisher.
+“Henry Meiser lived in the part of Penn Township that became Mahantango Township and in 1796 he was assessed on land, personal property and a saw mill.
+The village of Meiserville was named for this pioneer.”
+Snyder County (PA) Pioneers, by Dr. Charles A. Fisher.

-Henry Miser's probate said that he owned, among other things, "Globe Mills" in Middle Creek Township in Northumberland (now Snider County), PA.
+Henry Miser’s probate said that he owned, among other things, a saw mill named “Globe Mills” in Middle Creek Township in Northumberland (now Snider County), PA.
 Globe Mills seems to be a very unusual name for a saw mill.
 Is it possible that Henry named his saw mill after the ship which brought his father and grandfather from England to America?

-A review of the facts regarding the emigration shows that Rev. Kocherthal left England with the first group of Germans emigrants in mid-October 1708, and that they arrived in the New York harbor on 1 January 1709.
+A review of the facts regarding the emigration shows that Rev. Kocherthal left England with the first group of Germans emigrants in mid-October 1708, and arrived in the New York harbor on 1 January 1709.
 This was a voyage of two and one-half months.
-The Kocherthal papers state that he hoped to immediately return to England and gather more immigrants.
+The Kocherthal papers state that Rev. Kocherthal had hoped to immediately return to England and gather more immigrants.
 However, permission for him to leave America was not granted until 19 June 1709.

-If the Globe took on new provisions after its's arrival on 1 January 1709 in New York, the ship and its captain could have returned to England in time to accommodate the transport of another group of immigrants who left England on 28 July 1709.
+However, if The Globe took on new provisions after arriving on 1 January 1709 in New York, the ship and its captain could have returned to England in time to accommodate the transport of another group of immigrants who left England on 28 July 1709.

 This is what I suspect.
 However, additional research is needed to see what ship “sailed from England on 28 July 1709,” with the Meisser passengers aboard.
 In either case, it is obvious that memories of both “The Globe” and Rev. Kocherthal triggered important recollections among the Meiser family and surrounding community.